 Disney stars who joined Iger on stage included "Lost's" Matthew Fox and Evangeline Lilly, "Monday Night Football" host Mike Tirico, and Jerry Bruckheimer

-TV news started at Microsoft founder Bill Gates' keynote Sunday night, where Robbie Bach, president of Microsoft's Entertainment Devices division revealed company's plans to start using its Xbox 360 vidgame console as a set top box.
+At Gates' keynote Sunday night, Robbie Bach, president of Microsoft's Entertainment Devices division, revealed company's plans to start using its Xbox 360 vidgame console as a set top box.
 Tech giant is working with five telecom companies, including AT&T and British Telecom, to deliver television over Internet lines (known as IPTV) through the 360.

-At Motorola's press conference Monday morning, CEO Ed Zander said his company is working with Warner Music Group to make more information about artists available to accompany digital music on phones, including bios, album covers, videos, and cell phone wallpaper.
-Zander suggested that album covers once provided this kind of richer fan experience.
-Motorola's new Razr Z6 phone will be able to purchase music from 200 online music stores around the world, Zander said, going on to demonstrate new software that makes it easier to transfer songs between a PC and phone.
+At Motorola's press conference Monday morning, CEO Ed Zander said his company is working with Warner Music Group to make more info about artists available to accompany digital music on phones, including bios, album covers, videos and cell phone wallpaper.
+Motorola's new Razr Z6 phone will be able to purchase music from 200 online music stores around the world, Zander said, and demonstrated new software that makes it easier to transfer songs between a PC and phone.